-We’re talking about astaxanthin, the antioxidant touted in the online article, Astaxanthin: A Rising Star in Alzheimer’s Prevention, Among antioxidants, astaxanthin does appear to have some unique characteristics.
+We’re talking about astaxanthin, the antioxidant touted in the online article, Astaxanthin: A Rising Star in Alzheimer’s Prevention.
+Among antioxidants, astaxanthin does appear to have some unique characteristics.

-Tiny photosynthetic organisms found in marine environments—microalgae and phytoplankton, synthesize it.
+Tiny photosynthetic organisms found in marine environments—microalgae and phytoplankton, synthesize astaxanthin.
 The richest natural source is the microalgae Haematococcus pluvialis.
 In addition, Roche pharmaceutical company began large-scale production of synthetic astaxanthin in 1990 (Ref.
 3).

 It appears that astaxanthin from H. pluvialis has high bioavailability, meaning it is well absorbed by the body.
 There is evidence (in rats) that it can protect living cells from damage by free radicals (Ref.
 3).
 In vitro (in a test tube… literally in glass), astaxanthin has ten times higher antioxidant activity than other carotenoids, and 100 times higher antioxidant activity than vitamin E (Ref.
 3).